In 2010, a Supreme Judicial Court decision in the case of Papadopolous vs. Target Corp.

 If you have been injured by dangerous snow and ice conditions, learn your legal rights.
 At Breakstone, White & Gluck, our attorneys understand the complexities of snow and ice cases, and we have the experience, expertise and resources to help our clients after they have suffered personal injuries

-Snow and Ice Accidents
+Snow and Ice Accidents: Common Injuries

 Under Massachusetts law, the property owner must be notified of the accident within 30 days.
-If timely notice is not sent, your right to bring a claim my be affected.
+If timely notice is not sent, your right to bring a claim may be affected.

 Choosing a Personal Injury Lawyer Experienced in Snow and Ice Cases

 If you were injured in a slip on snow and ice, contact us today for a free legal consultation.
-We can be reached at 617-723-7676, or toll free at 1-800-379-1244, or use our contact form.
+We can be reached at 617-723-7676, or toll free at 1-800-379-1244, or use our contact form